 Chris Veness, Gin Manager

-Headed up by gin manager, Chris Veness, the ginning team provides engineering and cotton ginning solutions, maintenance expertise, trouble shooting and capital upgrades, and importantly, works diligently towards annual improved efficiencies.
+With over 30 years’ experience in cotton ginning and a passion for all-things cotton, Chris is natural-born workaholic who oversees the ins and outs of the gin 24 hours a day.
+Chris and the ginning team provide engineering and cotton ginning solutions, maintenance expertise, troubleshooting and capital upgrades, while working diligently towards annual improved efficiencies.
 Our expert ginning team has over 75 years’ combined cotton ginning experience across some of the top gins in Australia.

 Corrie Ratcliff, Accounts Manager